 CONCLUSION

-The presence of bacterial contaminants in selected vegetables in this study revealed E. coli to be the most common bacterial contaminant followed by S. aureus and Cabbage was the most frequently contaminated vegetable.
-The consumption of contaminated vegetables are of significant public health implications with far reaching effects.
+The presence of bacterial contaminants in selected vegetables in this study revealed that E. coli was the most common bacterial contaminant, followed by S. aureus, and Cabbage was the most frequently contaminated vegetable.
+The consumption of contaminated vegetables has significant public health implications with far-reaching effects.
 Also, their abundant presence in vegetables results in loss of economic resources due to food spoilage.
 It is therefore recommended that proper storage and preservation of vegetables should be adopted in order to reduce bacterial load and diseases caused by bacterial contamination of vegetables, Frequent inspection of the vegetables for sale by food inspectors is also recommended.
 Education and training of food handlers on measures that will prevent contamination of vegetables should be done.
 Prepared vegetables should be washed properly and consumed shortly after preparation to avoid multiplication of contaminating bacteria.

 REFERENCES